toniahurst/FinTech_Module_2_Challenge/README.md

 # FinTech_Module_2_Challenge

-This project focuses on a multi-part app which can be used (along with client data) to identify loans for which the client qualifies.
+This project contains a multi-part, modularized app which can be used (along with client data) to identify loans for which the client qualifies.

 ---